Kelvinthedrugger/Kelvinthedrugger/README.md

 ### Hi there 👋

+It's Lee, I go by Kelvin, like Kelvin the temperature.

+Someone who likes to make difficult tasks as explicit as it can be.

 <!--
 **Kelvinthedrugger/Kelvinthedrugger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.